gabreuvcr/alg-a/README.md

 # Álgebra A
-Trabalhos da matéria Álgebra A - 2018/2.
+Trabalhos de Álgebra A - 2018/2.